-Stanford discussed insights into the unfolding new media landscape — from Bloomberg's stretch into new businesses to the big tech deals that got away — as a member of the "Investing in New Media" panel at the Future of Media Conference held at the Stanford Graduate School of Business on February 13.
+Stanford discussed insights into the unfolding new media landscape — from Bloomberg's stretch into new businesses to the big tech deals that got away — as a member of the "Investing in New Media" panel at the Future of Media Conference held at Stanford GSB on February 13.

 Here's some of what he predicts is ahead for the industry.

 What consumer and consumption patterns do you see in the new media space?

 Either the content has to be so relevant that I'm going to jump through every hoop possible to get that content, or it has to be really easy to get to.
 What's happened in the last few years has been amazing with cell phones and iPads.
 The hardware manufacturers [and] the operating system owners are really steering us.
 What's the most powerful form of content creation that we do multiple times a day?
 Photos.
 Facebook was built on photos.
 Instagram was built on photos.
 If you pull out your iPhone right now and I say to take a picture, you have two choices — you can slide your finger once and take a picture with Apple's camera, or you can tap 17 times and get to your favorite app to take a picture.
 So that favorite picture application better be damn good because there is a lot of friction in between you and that picture application.
 What I'm baffled by is the emergence of hardware as a potential controller of content we consume.

 At what stage should a startup entrepreneur begin focusing on monetization?